forseti-security/forseti-security/_faq/using_forseti/logs.md

 ---
 {::options auto_ids="false" /}

-The installation log is stored in `/tmp/deployment.log` on the Forseti Compute Engine instance.
+The installation log is stored in `/tmp/deployment.log` directory on the Forseti Compute Engine instance.

 The Forseti Inventory, Scanner, and Enforcer logs can be found in the Cloud